 The news of her death comes as the popular Caribbean excursion destination grapples with a rash of deaths of U.S. Tourists in their inn rooms at various luxury resorts.
 Families of the vacationers stated they were generally in proper fitness.

 Of the seven deaths that have turned out to be publicly recognized to date, the Dominican government stated that five had resulted from a heart attack.
-In the case of alternative two — an engaged Maryland couple who had been found dead in their room on May 30 — a very last record on the reason for death is pending.
+In the case of alternative two — an engaged Maryland couple who had been found dead in their room on May 30 — a very last record of the reason for death is pending.
 In nearly all, Dominican authorities stated there had been signs of pulmonary edema — a condition wherein the lungs fill with fluid.
 The travelers ranged in age from 41 to sixty-seven.

 The Dominican Ministry of Tourism has denounced what it sees as an overreaction to what it characterizes as coincidental.
 Many of the travelers have become seriously and abruptly unwell after ingesting a beverage from the room minibar.
 The FBI informed Fox News closing week that it assists Dominican investigators in searching into whether the tourists died of something apart from natural causes.
 The New York Post, mentioning the Dominican Ministry of Public Health, stated that investigators are engaging in checks on swimming pools, air-conditioning devices, food areas, and alcohol at two Bahia Principe motels in which three site visitors died.